JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 2. Create a custom `Application` class, which will start the Koin module.

-   Next to the `AppModule.kt` file, create the `Application.kt` file with the following code, specifying the module you declared in the `modules()` function call:
+   Next to the `AppModule.kt` file you created, create the `Application.kt` file with the following code, specifying the module you declared in the `modules()` function call:

    ```kotlin